Asatyam/nexusflow/README.md

 [ ] Implement a log-capturing utility that intercepts System.out and System.err, redirects the output to an in-memory stream, and uploads the captured content to MinIO.

 [ ] Implement compensation logic (Sagas) for workflows that fail midway, allowing for clean rollbacks.

+[ ] Implement a user-friendly web interface for managing workflows, monitoring runs, and visualizing task dependencies.

+[ ] Consider implementing a plugin system to allow users to define custom task types or integrations with third-party services.